jorgelbg/pinentry-touchid/README.md

 ❯ brew install pinentry-touchid
 ```

-Homebrew will print the print the next steps, which will look similar to:
+Homebrew will print the next steps, which will look similar to:

 ```
 ==> Caveats